 6. Consider active options.
 Hiking or camping can be a great way to recharge and relax.
 Just make sure you have the appropriate gear to get the best out of your trip.

 7. Plan ahead!
 Planning and booking tours or activities saves you a lot of money and time.
-A lot of attractions offer tickets for lower prices if you buy or book with at least a week prior to scheduled visit.
+A lot of attractions offer tickets for lower prices if you buy or book with at least a week before the scheduled visit.